2017 S/S

 2017 S/S is the fifth Japanese extended play by South Korean singer Lee Junho.
 It was released on July 26, 2017.

 Background

 On June 6, 2017, it was announced that Lee was set to release his fifth Japanese EP in July.
-The "S/S' in the title is an abbrevaiation for "Summer/Stream" and references Lee's history of releasing music and touring Japan every summer since 2013, earning him the moniker "Lee Natsu" (Lee Summer).
+The "S/S' in the title is an abbreviation for "Summer/Stream" and references Lee's history of releasing music and touring Japan every summer since 2013, earning him the moniker Lee Natsu (Lee Summer).